 Remember, this article was posted on CNN’s Facebook page.
 You have to “like” that page in order to see its contents on your newsfeed.
 In other words, these were CNN’s “Facebook friends.”
 With friends like these . . .

 It’s no secret that we have an enormous trust problem in this country.
 There are many reasons for it, and many culprits.
 I have my own pet culprit, of course.
-I have written a lot on this page about our corporate media – not to be confused with local, family-owned media (perish the thought!) – and its complicity in creating and perpetuating this trust problem.
+I have written a lot on this page about our national corporate media – not to be confused with local, family-owned media (perish the thought!) – and its complicity in creating and perpetuating this trust problem.

 Don’t get me wrong: I don’t think anybody meant to turn us into a country of wary, skeptical, mutually-estranged haters living in separate virtual realities.
 But the love of money really is the root of all evil, and human beings really are tribal by nature.
-Corporate-owned media found a way to monetize our natural tribalism, and the rest is . . . well, history isn’t over yet, is it?
+Big Media found a way to monetize our natural tribalism, and the rest is . . . well, history isn’t over yet, is it?
 What happens next is anybody’s guess.
 But I truly believe what we’re seeing now – this vaccination hesitancy on a massive scale – would not be happening in a country whose citizens trusted each other, their institutions, and especially their information providers.

 As I mentioned above, I spent last week in my home state of Alabama, which as of this writing has the dubious honor of being the least vaccinated state in the country.
 My sister is a hospital administrator there, and she and her colleagues are at their collective wit’s end.
 They fear a repeat of last fall, when their ICU beds were filled to overflowing, staff was overworked and exhausted, and way too many people were dying.